DNA testing for legal proceedings

-Accredited testing: Are the tests acceptable evidence in a court of law?
+Are the tests acceptable evidence in a court of law?

 Yes, FTS use only Ministry of Justice laboratories to carry out parentage tests directed by the civil courts in England and Wales under section 20 of the Family Law Reform Act 1969.

 The laboratories are committed to providing an exceptional high quality service throughout our testing portfolio and our ISO and Ministry of Justice accreditations are testament to this.
-A strict chain of custody is followed throughout the sample taking and testing process to ensure accurate results at all times.
+A strict chain of custody is followed throughout the sample collection and testing process to ensure accurate results at all times.

 How do I confirm who is being tested?